Address:

 Research Interests: Leadership development, critical pedagogies, equity in higher education

-Bio: Dr. Ericka Roland is an assistant professor in the Educational Leadership and Policy Studies Department at The University of Texas at Arlington.
-Her research examines the process of social justice/criticality development in postsecondary education institutions.
-Dr. Roland has three interconnected lines of inquiry: (1) Program development and practices, (2) Leadership development, and (3) Personal and collective development around equity and social justice.
+Bio: Dr. Ericka Roland is an assistant professor of Higher Education in the Department of Higher Education, Adult Learning & Organizational Studies.
+Her research examines research issues of diversity, equity, and justice (DEJ) in U.S. postsecondary education in three areas: (1) how DEJ has shaped teaching and learning approaches, (2) how higher education hinders or facilitates leadership development, (3) how people (dis)engage with higher education institutions around issues of DEJ in organizations, practice, policies, and processes.
 She centers the pursuit of equity in all of her projects with a commitment to research and practice that cultivates transformative possibilities.
-Dr. Roland uses critical & Black feminist theoretical and qualitative methodologies approaches in her research inquiries.
-Prior to entering academia, she worked as a student affairs professional in residential life and Greek life.
+Dr. Roland uses qualitative methodologies and critical and Black feminist theoretical approaches in her inquiries.
+Before entering academia, she worked as a student affairs professional in residential life and Greek life.

 Research Interests: Writing assessment and writing instruction, SCRD, meta-analyses, RCT